SeongJihun/SeongJihun/README.md

 - 🙋🏻‍♂️ Hi, I’m Jihun Seong
-- 💻 I’m interested in Data Engineering
+- 💻 I’m interested in Data Engineering and Data Analysis
-- 📖 I’m currently learning Kafka, AWS
+- 📖 I'm learning Kafka, AWS
+- 📰 I'm working on project "Topic Sentiment Analysis on Naver news comments"
 - 📈 I’m looking to collaborate on prediction of Stock price by Google news
-- 📧 How to reach me ... jihunsung@naver.com
+- 📧 You can email me anytime ... jihunsung@naver.com